 James Wan had a considerable hit with The Conjuring (2013), which made much of its claim that it was based on a true story.
-(This is something I heavily dispute – visit the link for further details).
+(This is something I heavily dispute – visit the above review link for further details).
 One of the audience talking points about the film was the doll Annabelle seen in the museum of Ed and Lorraine Warren during the opening scene.
 This was an actual doll (in reality, a Raggedy Ann doll) collected by the Warrens during one of their paranormal investigations, which they claimed was possessed.
-The Conjuring enjoyed such popularity that before even the sequel The Conjuring 2 (2016) was produced, Annabelle was spun off into her own film with Annabelle (2014).
+The Conjuring enjoyed such popularity that before the sequel The Conjuring 2 (2016) was even produced, Annabelle was spun off into her own film with Annabelle (2014).
 That was hated by critics and audiences alike but grossed some $84 million in the US alone thus giving birth to a further sequel (or maybe pre-prequel – I am confused over the correct nomenclature for what to call a sequel that is actually a prequel to another prequel).
 This was followed by Annabelle Comes Home (2019), while The Conjuring 2 later spawned another spinoff prequel with The Nun (2018) and The Curse of La Llorona (2019).

 I found Annabelle tedious and formulaic in every department so entered into Annabelle: Creation with little enthusiasm but ended up reasonably surprised.
 In this case, the change of director makes all the difference – from the first film’s John R. Leonetti, a director who had previously only made sequels to other people’s films, to David F. Sandberg, a Swedish director who before this had only made the James Wan-produced Lights Out (2016), another film that did far more box-office than was expected.